gngrOrg/gngr/README.md

 **Do Not use the current version with critical websites such as banking websites or web-mail.**

 ### Development Status
-As of September 2015, development focus is to improve layout and rendering.
-We are developing [grinder](https://github.com/UprootLabs/grinder) to automate layout and rendering tests.
+As of November 2015, our focus is to improve layout and rendering.
+We have developed [grinder](https://github.com/UprootLabs/grinder) to automate layout and rendering tests.

-We also use [web-platform-tests](https://github.com/w3c/web-platform-tests/) for developing and stabilising the DOM support.
-These are already semi-automated, and we will eventually automate it completely in `grinder`.
+We are also using [web-platform-tests](https://github.com/w3c/web-platform-tests/) for stabilising the DOM support.

 [![Build Status](https://travis-ci.org/UprootLabs/gngr.svg?branch=master)](https://travis-ci.org/UprootLabs/gngr)